itsvamsiiiii/Laravel/README.md

-Cafe management system Using Laravel framework,with the help of this project the admin can generate total bill of the customer
+Cafe management system Using Laravel framework,with the help of this project the owner can generate total bill of the customer